West-DevOps/rusty-reactor/README.md

 Playaround & learning rust by modelling (not scientifically at all) a nuclear power plant.

+Based around the `rand` crate to determine nuclear decay primarily

 ## What does each module do?

 The modules (files) are laid out as you would expect a physical reactor station.